-Patients admitted to the Critical Care Unit are often experiencing life threatening effects of sepsis, trauma, intracranial hemorrhage, burns, major surgery, coronary artery bypass graft, multi-organ failure, etc. All of these conditions will alter circulatory equalibrium.
+Patients admitted to the Critical Care Unit are often experiencing life threatening effects of sepsis, trauma, intracranial hemorrhage, burns, major surgery, myocardial infarction, multi-organ systems failure, etc. All of these conditions will alter circulatory equalibrium with a potential for hypoperfusion, multiple organ systems dysfunction and death.
 Skilled nursing care in the critical care setting requires a full understanding of the forces affecting blood flow and perfusion.
 The complexity of this topic warrants periodic review.

 Nursing interventions in the critical care setting routinely include: